A Foodcentric Life

 Instructions

-• Whisk together the coconut milk, curry powder and sea salt until smooth.
-You can also put it in a blender or shake well in a large jar.
+• Whisk together the coconut milk and curry powder (or curry paste) until smooth.
+You can also put it in a blender on low speed or shake well in a large jar.

 • Warm the coconut oil over medium heat in a large saute or fry pan large enough to hold all of the shrimp in one layer.
-Add the leek and cook, stirring until softened, 1-2 minutes.
-If leek starts to brown, turn the heat down.
-Add the garlic and ginger, cook about 30 seconds.
+Add the onion and cook, stirring until softened, about 2 minutes.
+Add the garlic and ginger, cook about 30 seconds longer.

 Notes

-When shrimp are cooked, taste the curry sauce to be sure the raw flavor of the powder is gone.
-If not, remove shrimp and keep warm, and simmer the sauce another 1-2 minutes.
+When shrimp are cooked, taste the curry sauce to be sure the raw flavor of the curry powder is gone.
+If not, remove shrimp and keep warm, and simmer the sauce another 1-2 minutes, this will thicken the sauce as well.

 Nutrition